Hindman's finite sums theorem and its application to topologizations of algebras: Ramsey theory of finite sums

 \subsection{Idempotent ultrafilters}

 The idea to use such type of ultrafilters for the proof of the Graham--Rothschild conjecture was proposed (but not published) by Galvin around~1970.
-In~\cite{Hindman 1972}, Hindman shown that under~CH (Continuum Hypothesis), the conjecture is equivalent to the existence of such ultrafilters.
+In~\cite{Hindman 1972}, Hindman showed that under~CH (Continuum Hypothesis), the conjecture is equivalent to the existence of such ultrafilters.
 Finally, in~1975 Glazer observed that their existence follows from some topological facts, which have been already known; this proof was first published in~\cite{Comfort 1977}.

-Recall that a~{\it groupoid\/} is a~set~$X$ with an arbitrary binary operation on it (e.g.~a~semigroup is just an associative groupoid).
-A~(multiplicativele written) groupoid $(X,\,\cdot\,)$ is {\it right topological\/} iff $X$~is endowed with a~topology in which all its right shifts, i.e.~the maps $x\mapsto xa$ for all $a\in X$, are continuous.
+Recall that a~{\it groupoid\/} is a~set~$X$ with an arbitrary binary operation on it (e.g., a~semigroup is just an associative groupoid). \footnote{This is the terminology common in universal algebra, see, e.g., \cite{Burris Sankappanavar} or~\cite{Maltsev 1970}.
+In category theory and related fields, ``groupoid'' means a~partial group (i.e.~a~set with a~binary {\em partial} operation which is associative, invertible, and has an identity) or a~small category in which every morphism is invertible (which is essentially the same), see, e.g.,~\cite{Higgins}.
+A~groupoid in the sense of universal algebra is sometimes (following Bourbaki) called a~{\em magma}.} A~(multiplicatively written) groupoid $(X,\,\cdot\,)$ is {\it right topological\/} iff $X$~is endowed with a~topology in which all its right shifts, i.e.~the maps $x\mapsto xa$ for all $a\in X$, are continuous.

 The first of the topological facts is the following statement, due in its final form to Ellis~\cite{Ellis}:

 \begin{thm}[Ellis, 1969] Every compact Hausdorff right topological semigroup has an idempotent. \end{thm}